 "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to speak to an attorney, and to have an attorney present during questioning.
 If you cannot afford a lawyer, one will be appointed for you at the government's expense..."

 Many people facing criminal charges understand it is in their best interest to not talk to the police without the presence of an attorney who is working on your behalf.

 If you have been arrested, it is in your best interest to get in touch with your attorney as soon as you are able.

 If you are facing criminal charges in Wisconsin and do not currently have an attorney, it is imperative you consult an experienced criminal defense attorney immediately.

 How to Hire a Lawyer if Your Rights Have Been Violated in Wisconsin

 If you are facing criminal charges in Wisconsin and feel you were denied your rights under the Sixth Amendment, go beyond the public defender and contact an aggressive lawyer with experience successfully fighting to protect clients' rights in Wisconsin.

 FREE 10-Minute Consultation

-Madison-based Attorney Patrick Stangl, has over 30 years of experience fighting tirelessly to defend clients against criminal charges.
+Madison, WI, based Attorney Patrick Stangl has over 32 years of experience fighting tirelessly to defend clients against criminal charges.
 If you are ready to discuss the details of your case and take the first step in building your defense, Attorney Stangl is happy to extend to you at no obligation a FREE 10-minute consultation to discuss your situation and your options.